 What You Need To Get Started

-Optional extras (but super fun to use):
+Optional extras for added creativity (super fun to use):

 An example layered gelli print featuring a vase of flowers with a patterned border